coshinen/netCloud/README.md

 [![Build Status](https://travis-ci.org/mistydew/netCloud.svg?branch=master)](https://travis-ci.org/mistydew/netCloud)

+## What is netCloud?

-A customised protocol cloud storage.
+A custom cloud storage.

+## License

+netCloud is released under the terms of the MIT license.
+See [LICENSE](LICENSE) for more information or see https://opensource.org/licenses/MIT.

 ## Todo